pnp/powershell/pages/articles/upgrading.md

 The way PnP PowerShell authenticates you to your tenant has changed.
 We now use OAuth behind the scenes to authenticate you.
 We support username/password auth, device code auth and app-only authentication.

-If you where using `Connect-PnPOnline` with the `-Credentials` you will have to register first an Azure AD application on your tenant.
+If you were using `Connect-PnPOnline` with the `-Credentials` you will have to register first an Azure AD application on your tenant.
 This is very straightfoward and simple:

 ```powershell
 Register-PnPManagementShellAccess